ZiruiYin/atc-sim/README.md

 ## Separation rules

 You must keep aircraft apart.
-Two thresholds are enforced:

-### Separation warning (red tag, counts against score)
+A red dot/tag marks a **separation warning**, and every second any aircraft spends in conflict adds to your *Violation* count.
+The two airports use **different** rules.

+### SIMULATED airport

+A warning is raised for any two aircraft in the **same medium** (both airborne, or both on the ground) that are within:

+- **less than 2 nm lateral** *and* **less than 1000 ft vertical**.

+### EGLL

+A warning is raised when two airborne aircraft are within:

-- **Less than 1000 ft vertical AND less than 3 nm lateral**, *or*
+- **less than 3 nm lateral** *and* **less than 1000 ft vertical**,
-- Two aircraft on the **same runway** (runway incursion)

-Suppressed when either aircraft is established on the ILS, or when one is already on the ground after landing.
+**unless** either aircraft is established on the ILS, or one is already on the ground after landing.
+Separately, two aircraft on the **same runway** raise a runway-incursion warning.

-### Crash (game over)
+### Crash

-- **50 ft vertical or less AND 0.2 nm lateral or less** at the same time.

-The simulation stops; reload the page to start over.
+If two aircraft are within **0.2 nm lateral and 50 ft vertical or less** at the same instant, they collide and the simulation stops.
+The crash overlay offers **Restart** and **Exit** buttons.

+---

+## AUTO

+On the **SIMULATED** airport you can hand all traffic to an autonomous controller with the **AUTO** button on the radar.
+AUTO needs PyTorch, so it runs only on the backend deployments (the [Hugging Face Space](https://huggingface.co/spaces/JerryYin14/ATC-SIM) or a local `python main.py`) — not the in-browser GitHub Pages build.
+Engaging AUTO means the run is no longer flown by you, so it forfeits leaderboard saving for the rest of the session.

+How it works:

+- **Policy** — a lightweight Gaussian Mixture Model with 6,752 parameters.
+It was first trained on past human play data, then refined with [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347)).
+- **Planning** — a multi-aircraft planner rolls the policy forward, planning 400 steps ahead and resolving conflicts between aircraft before issuing commands each tick.
+- **Performance** — over a test of **512 rollouts**, AUTO lands aircraft with a success rate of **nearly 98%**, with low loss of separation and **no crashes**.

+The full training pipeline and algorithms are described [here](https://cs224r.stanford.edu/projects/pdfs/Jerry%20Yin%20submission_416287340/224R_Final_Project.pdf).

 ---